 Andrew “Dice” Clay: In a recent show interrupted by the hotel’s smoke alarm, Dice delivered a performance I liked a lot more than the one I watched at Las Vegas Hilton’s Shimmer Cabaret a couple of years ago.
 Vinyl’s rock-and-roll decor suits the smoking, shades-donning, black-clad Diceman.
 Drawing universally high praise for his turn in Woody Allen’s “Blue Jasmine,” Dice was the first comic booked in the room.
 But he would not be the last.

-Sin City Sinners: The Sinners are the city’s most reliably hard-rocking band and played the old lounge at HRH that was taken apart for Vinyl.
+Sin City Sinners: The Sinners are the city’s most reliably hard-rocking band and played the old lounge at the Hard Rock Hotel that was taken apart for Vinyl.
 The new room was practically built for the likes of the Sinners, who niftily mix classic-rock covers with originals and always deliver a satisfying (if ear-splitting) set.

 The Janks: Props to the sons of my man Adrian Zmed!
 They are Zachary and Dylan Zmed, specifically.
-Played the room a few months ago, reminding rock fans of of Zmed Zeppelin and the Grateful Zmed (apologies).
+They played the room a few months ago, reminding rock fans of Zmed Zeppelin and the Grateful Zmed (apologies).

 Steve-O and Tom Green: They performed a co-headlining type of show this spring, Steve-O touching on threesomes gone awry and Green decrying the way humans have become spoiled in how they communicate (“Remember when you had to call someone on a rotary phone, and if they weren’t home … YOU COULDN’T TALK TO THEM?!”).
 Steve-O seemed to be sort of screwing around, but Green is a really sharp and smart standup.